Skip to content

 The hotplugged interfaces have model: virtio.
 This imposes several limitations: each interface will consume a PCI slot in the VM, and there are a total maximum of 32.
 Furthermore, other devices will also use these PCI slots (e.g. disks, guest-agent, etc).

-Thus, upon a VM restart, the new interface will be made available in the VMI; this mitigates the single hotplug interface per q35 machine type limitation.
+Yet, upon a VM restart, the hotplugged interface will become part of the standard networks; this mitigates the maximum hotplug interfaces (per machine type) limitation.